Connecting People and Places

 - Large, horticultural glasshouses

-- includes 1.5 acres rewilded forest garden and plant nursery stock
+- Includes 1.5 acres rewilded forest garden and plant nursery

 - Renewable hydro-electric supply

-- Community ownership of hub building, surrounds and millpond
+- Community ownership of hub building and infrastructures

 In 2009, Berllan Dawel was two windswept, steep and denuded fields with no vehicle access, water or electricity, at the newly born Lammas eco-village in West Wales.
 She had some good established hedgerows and one or two big ash trees on her boundary and understandably was the plot nobody else wished to take on.
 As a permaculture designer, I decided to face my fears of meeting the planning objectives with such a poor plot and turn the problem into a solution.
 After all, permaculture is intended to transform marginal land into productive, edible landscapes, so we took up the challenge and set about implementing our design.